 2. Select the ‘Phases’ option from the project menu that appears on the left.

 Enter the phase name, description, status, and estimated completion date.
 Click on the ‘Add’ button.

 Once you have set up a phase, you can directly add files, tasks, and comments to it.

 You can also assign existing files and tasks to a phase by modifying their properties.
 However, you cannot assign existing comments to a phase.

-All screenshots taken when reviewing a file can be seen in the ‘Screens’ section.
+All screenshots taken when reviewing a file can be seen in the ‘Images/videos’ section.
 Each screen card displays a thumbnail image, along with a limited set of property values displayed on the bottom of each card.
 The property values include the date the screen was captured, who captured it, and the title for the screen.

 To quickly review bugs or issues, selecting the “Screens” option allows you to quickly view the slide or section where issues have been noted.
-Selecting the thumbnail displays the capture, and any associated pointers/annotations.
+Selecting the thumbnail displays the capture and any associated pointers/annotations.
 Selecting a pointer immediately directs you to the bug or enhancement request.